AbanAhmad/CSE425-EEE474-PROJECT/README.md

 comparison of all metrics) are present in the '474_PROJECT_(task3_+_task4).ipynb' file."

 The MIDI Files of both tasks 3 and 4 along with the ipynb file are on the Google Drive Link as mentioned below: https://drive.google.com/drive/folders/19bWo_47-4frRYH-1_dAMfMTP4hybH5Kj?usp=drive_link.

-All the files of task 2, inlcuding the training, valid and test preprocessed npy files, are in this google drive link. https://drive.google.com/drive/folders/1jS_M5dmH-_JznpWo_N06w_GneN7eJ1GZ?usp=drive_link